shinsa82/pycheck/docs/quickstart.md

 ```

 If the term is well-typed, `True` will be returned.
 Otherwise `False` will be returned.
-If you want the detail of the typechecking, specify the `detail` keyword option:
+If you want the detail of the type checking, specify the `detail` keyword option:

 ```python
 result: Result = typecheck(t, T, detail=True)